-Nothing can be more natural than spending time in Barcelona this August.
+Nothing can be more natural than spending time in Barcelona in August.
 That is because, during this month, the city has a lively street culture that goes on a different gear as sunburns and parties may not send the tourists to sleep in advance.

 Why Should You Go to Barcelona in August?